 - It is too light for attacking players

-- It has a reduced speed due to lightweight handle
+- It has a reduced speed due to its lightweight handle

 3. Butterfly balsa carbo x5-FL Tenergy 80Fx- Best Advanced Intermediate Ping Pong Paddle

 We know the proverb “quality over quantity.”
 Yes, people don’t want to ruin their investment in a professional ping pong paddle.
 It will be more than an investment for many reasons if you buy Butterfly Balsa Carbon paddle as an expert.